Visiting Santa Ynez Valley: Two-Day Itinerary

 Thank you to Visit Santa Ynez Valley, Hamlet Inn, Vino Vaqueros, Sarloos and Sons, Kaena Wine Company, and SY Kitchen for hosting me and giving me a true sense of the Santa Ynez Valley, not just the one you get in a few hours of touring Solvang on a quick day trip.
 As always, if you have any questions or comments to add, please do in the comments below!

 Are you on Pinterest?
-Pin these Apple Picking Tips for later!
+Pin this Santa Ynez Valley Itinerary for later!

 Did you like this post?
 Please follow me on Facebook for more updates!